Translations

 Well, yesterday, Army beat Navy, 17-11.
 I watched a few minutes of the game, after I'd gotten another Tony's Best Clips haircut, gone to the Tractor Supply, and filled my truck with gas.
 The weather was rainy, like today.

 Next season, the College Football Playoffs will include a 12-team bracket, expanding the current four-team bracket.
 The top four teams will receive a first-round bye to the quarterfinals.
 The six highest-ranked conference champions will get automatic bids.
-The remaining 7th to 12th ranked teams will round out the 12-team format.
-(Sources: “College Football Playoff Expands to 12 Teams Beginning in 2024,” on College Football Playoff, 12/1/2022 and “How the 12-team College Football Playoff will work: Teams, schedule, bids,” on NCAA.com, by Maya Ellison, 12/3/2023.)
+The remaining 7th through 12th ranked teams will round out the 12-team format.
+Sources: “College Football Playoff Expands to 12 Teams Beginning in 2024,” College Football Playoff, 12/1/2022, and “How the 12-team College Football Playoff will work: Teams, schedule, bids,” NCAA.com, by Maya Ellison, 12/3/2023.

-Oklahoma and Texas will join the Southeastern Conference, in 2025.
-(Source: “SEC grants membership to Oklahoma, Texas starting in 2025,” on SEC Network, 7/30/2021.)
+Oklahoma and Texas will join the Southeastern Conference next season.
+Source: “SEC announces football schedule for 2024 with Oklahoma, Texas joining league,” USA Today, by Erick Smith, 6/14/2023.
 The SEC started with ten teams.
-Arkansas, not in the southeast, and South Carolina joined, in 1991.
-Missouri and Texas A&M, neither in the southeast, joined, in 2012, making fourteen teams.
-Oklahoma and Texas will make sixteen teams (eight in the two divisions).
+Arkansas, not in the southeast, and South Carolina joined in 1991.
+Missouri and Texas A&M, neither in the southeast, joined in 2012, making fourteen teams.
+Oklahoma and Texas will make sixteen teams, eliminating the east and west divisions.

 I thought that southeastern meant southeastern.
 I'll end this article with four questions.

-Geographically, how are Arkansas, Missouri, Texas A&M, Oklahoma, and Texas in the southeast?
-If not, what could we rename the conference?
-How about the Sun-Earth Conference?
-That name would fit -- for any college football team that is on the earth and under the sun!
+First, geographically, how are Arkansas, Missouri, Texas A&M, Oklahoma, and Texas in the southeast?
+Second, if not, what could we rename the conference?
+Third, how about the Sun-Earth Conference?
+That name would fit for any college football team that is on the earth and under the sun!

 This article calls on the Southeastern Conference to rename itself the Sun-Earth Conference.
-What say you?
+Finally, what say you?

 Friday, December 01, 2023